Sebastianhju/Runeterra-5e/Uncommon Items.md

 - 225 Gold
 - Arcane Focus

-**Amplifying**: Whenever you roll for elemental damage, you may reroll one damage dice and use the new result.
+**Amplifying**: Whenever you roll for elemental damage, you may reroll two damage dices and use the new results.

 **Tome**: You may prepare one extra spell from you spellcasting class.